 It is said that

-The presence of air between ice crystals causes:
+The presence of air between ice crystals results in:

 • Ice → Refraction